Winter Fun: Top Free Things to Do in Oklahoma

 Downtown in December

 Embrace the festive holiday spirit during Oklahoma City’s much-anticipated Downtown in December, a month-long celebration of holiday lights, family activities and Christmas cheer.
 Visitors to Downtown in December will delight in oodles of free things-to-do, all against the backdrop of Oklahoma City’s magnificent downtown skyline.
-Make your way to Downtown in December to enjoy free water taxi rides along the beautifully-lit downtown canal and free museum Sundays at area museums.
+Make your way to Downtown in December to enjoy free water taxi rides along the beautifully-lit downtown canal, outdoor ice skating, exhilarating snow tubing down one of the nation's largest man-made slopes and many other thrilling, wintry activities.

 Wichita Mountains Wildlife Refuge & Mount Scott